 A bot is capable of handling every step of the procedure.
 After logging in, it starts searching for claims to process and respective insurers based on pre-existing databases.
 Next, medical coding automation algorithms assign the ICD codes to each claim, enabling relevant medical procedures and insurance charges.
 Since the bot checks, if all information is in place and pulls it from all available sources, no empty text field goes unnoticed.
 Lastly, it scans the claim for unnecessary ICD codes and deletes them.
 With cleanup done, the claim gets sent to the insurer.
 All in just about half a minute!

-Read claims processing automation in action!
+Read more about claims processing automation in this case study.

 The problem with medical data isn’t just that it’s sensitive—it also comes in huge volumes and tends to move a lot between clinics, physicians, insurers, laboratories, research facilities, and other institutions.
 Keeping all records secure and complete while preventing them from ending up in siloes and ensuring they reach the right recipient can be overwhelming.